ngr-path/TCGA_POLE_CRC_Concurrent/README.md

 # Identifying POLE-mutant CRCs in a routine pathologic workflow
 POLE-mutated CRCs in TCGA and their co-mutations in small NGS-panel approaches

-Please refer to our publication:
+Please refer to our publication: currently under review

 ### Project Overview